 The Mu-Calculus Alternation Hierarchy Collapses over Structures with Restricted Connectivity

-The alternation hierarchy of least and greatest fixpoint operators in the mu-calculus is strict.
-However, the strictness of the hierarchy does not necessarily carry over when considering restricted classes of structures.
-For instance, over the class of infinite words the alternation-free fragment of the mu-calculus is already as expressive as the full logic.
-Our current understanding of when and why the mu-calculus alternation hierarchy is (and is not) strict is limited.
-This article makes progress in answering these questions by showing that the alternation hierarchy of the mu-calculus collapses to the alternation-free fragment over some classes of structures, including infinite nested words and finite graphs with feedback vertex sets of a bounded size.
-Common to these classes is that the connectivity between the components in a structure from such a class is restricted in the sense that the removal of certain vertices from the graph of the structure decomposes it into graphs in which all paths are of finite length.
-The collapse results herein are obtained in an automatatheoretic setting.
+It is known that the alternation hierarchy of least and greatest fixpoint operators in the mu-calculus is strict.
+However, the strictness of the alternation hierarchy does not necessarily carry over when considering restricted classes of structures.
+A prominent instance is the class of infinite words over which the alternation-free fragment is already as expressive as the full mu-calculus.
+Our current understanding of when and why the mu-calculus alternation hierarchy is not strict is limited.
+This paper makes progress in answering these questions by showing that the alternation hierarchy of the mu-calculus collapses to the alternation-free fragment over some classes of structures, including infinite nested words and finite graphs with feedback vertex sets of a bounded size.
+Common to these classes is that the connectivity between the components in a structure from such a class is restricted in the sense that the removal of certain vertices from the structure of the graph decomposes it into graphs in which all paths are of finite length.
+Our collapse results are obtained in an automata-theoretic setting.
 They subsume, generalize, and strengthen several prior results on the expressivity of the mu-calculus over restricted classes of structures.